 The Greenland ice sheet is the second largest on Earth (after Antarctica) and holds the equivalent of 7.4m of potential sea level rise (BedMachine v3.- Morlighem et al., 2017).
 This means its stability – or lack of it – has critical consequences for global sea levels and coastal communities.

 The Greenland ice sheet is rapidly losing mass, which contributes directly to rising sea levels.
 After a period of relative stability in the 1990s, the ice sheet began losing mass at an increasing rate (Mouginot et al., 2019).
 Record-breaking losses – the biggest since monitoring began in the 1950s – occurred in 2012 and 2019 (IMBIE et al., 2020) contributing up to 1.5 mm per year to rising sea levels.
+Check the latest data on Greenland here.

 The following gauges show up-to-date data regarding key indicators in the Arctic.
 These indicators clearly point to the crisis at hand.